-ORC works closely with our partner agencies (NZTA and territorial authorities) and PTOs to plan, fund and deliver public transport services and infrastructure.
+ORC works closely with our partner agencies (NZTA Waka Kotahi and territorial authorities) and PTOs to plan, fund and deliver public transport services and infrastructure.

+Strengthening these partnerships is one of our key priorities, as doing so will improve how we can serve our communities.
 Collectively we have invested and made significant improvements to public transport in Otago over the last ten years (Figure 4).